Understanding Theory X And Theory Y: A Guide For Modern Managers

 According to this theory, individuals inherently dislike work, seek to avoid it whenever possible, and lack ambition or self-motivation.

-Managers subscribing to Theory X often adopt an authoritative and controlling management style, assuming that close supervision, strict rules, and the use of rewards and punishments are necessary to ensure compliance and productivity.
+Managers subscribing to Theory X often adopt an authoritative and controlling management style, assuming that close supervision, strict rules, and rewards and punishments are necessary to ensure compliance and productivity.

 The focus lies on external control and extrinsic motivators.